mhurley100/pands-project/README.md

 ### Univariate Plots
+Univariate plots help understand each variable independently.
+There is a wide array of plotting resources available online from historgrams, scatter graphs, box, violin, linear etc all producing similar results.
+I chose box plots and violin plots.
+Box plots summarise within and between groups using 25th, 50th & 75th percentiles meaning that they are not influenced by  outliers.
+Violin plots show the probability distribution of the sample by computing empirical distributions using kernal density estimation (KDE) matplotlib.org[8].
+I used Seaborn as has the added advantage of colour and sizing options.

+#### Dataset Analysis
+Machinelearningmastery.com [2], tutorialspoint.com [7], stackoverflow.com[5] and python.org [6]are used as learning resources and training tools for Iris-1.1.py.

+Pandas, seaborn, matplotlib and csv libraries are imported.
+Pandas analyses the data and performs statistical analysis.
+Pandas plots graphs with the matplotlib library.
+Seaborn libraries are used to compare the distributions of each species of Iris using tutorialspoint.com[7] and stackoverflow.com[5] as resources.

+Run Iris 1.1.py where the four variables of petal length, petal width, sepal length and petal width are explored using box and violin plots.

+Program outputs:
+1. Box plot for petal length, petal width, sepal length and petal width sepal length are displayed using the following code (e.g Sepal Length):
+    - sns.boxplot(x="class", y="sepal length", data=dataset).set_title('Compare Sepal Length Distribution')
+2. Violin plot for each variable (petal length, petal width, sepal length and petal width sepal length).
+E.g sepal length below:
+    - sns.violinplot(x="class", y="sepal length", data=dataset, size=6).set_title('Compare Sepal Length Distribution')
+# Show the plot
+3. Show the plot.
+The box plot is displayed using the following code: plt.show()

+### Observe data:
-Run Iris 1.1.py for univariate analysis where one variable is explored using box plots.
-The box plots have vertical lines extending from the boxes (whiskers).
+The box plots have vertical lines extending from the boxes.
 These vertical lines indicate variability outside the upper and lower quartiles.
 Setosa stands out from Virginica and Versicolor.
 Setosa is easily identifiable by petal width (in particular) and petal length.
 Virginica and Versicolor appear more closely related than Setosa.
-Univariate plots display (similar to the tables above) that petal width is the key identifier.
+A violin plot shows the density of the data.
+Using violin plots Setosa stands out due to its density across all 4 variables.
+This makes its easy to identify.
+Univariate plots display (similar to the tables above) that petal width is the key identifier and Setosa is different from the other 2 species.

 ![PL_Distribution_bp](https://user-images.githubusercontent.com/47399526/56511040-7e601e80-6523-11e9-8b19-5e16aff1d04a.PNG)
 ![PW_Distribution_bp](https://user-images.githubusercontent.com/47399526/56511041-7ef8b500-6523-11e9-9342-3fc2a5792f96.PNG)
 ![SL_Distribution_bp](https://user-images.githubusercontent.com/47399526/56511042-7ef8b500-6523-11e9-94f8-1e9a635c3191.PNG)
 ![SW_Distribution_bp](https://user-images.githubusercontent.com/47399526/56511043-7ef8b500-6523-11e9-92aa-f1092187f5e8.PNG)

 ### Multivariate Plots
 In the command line interface run Iris-2.py.
 Iris-2.py uses graphics to aid analysis and identification of trends within the dataset using the seaborn visualisation library.
 Seaborn pairplot is used to graphically compare the distribution of each dimension and their relationship to other dimensions.